Interferons/alx-low_level_programming/README.md

-What are function pointers and how to use them
+What are variadic functions

-What does a function pointer exactly hold
+How to use va_start, va_arg and va_end macros

-Where does a function pointer point to in the virtual memory
+Why and how to use the const type qualifier